zhenga8533/bbvw-wiki/README.md

 ## About The Project

-🧠 About This Project
-BBVW Wiki Generator is a custom-built Python utility designed to automate the generation of a full documentation site for the ROM hacks Blaze Black and Volt White—popular reimaginings of Pokémon Black and White created by Drayano.
+Blaze Black & Volt White Wiki is a fully browsable, static documentation site built to showcase all gameplay changes introduced in the Pokémon ROM hacks Blaze Black and Volt White, created by Drayano.
+These hacks reimagine Pokémon Black and White with a significantly rebalanced difficulty, competitive viability, and expanded content.

-These ROM hacks introduce hundreds of game changes including:

-- Modified base stats, abilities, and movesets for all 649 Pokémon
-- New wild encounter tables across all regions
-- Reworked trainer rosters, including Gym Leaders, Rivals, and Team Plasma
-- Changes to item availability and trade evolution mechanics
-- New move learnsets and compatibility adjustments
-- Optional Action Replay codes
+The purpose of this project is to provide an organized and easily searchable reference for players, content creators, and developers who want to understand and navigate the massive overhaul these hacks provide.

 📦 What This Tool Does

 The BBVW Wiki Generator reads and parses structured raw data files (provided as .txt files in the src/files/ directory), processes them via custom Python scripts (in the src/ directory), and generates organized, readable Markdown documentation into the docs/ directory.
 The final site is rendered using MkDocs, producing a clean, static site that can be hosted anywhere or viewed locally.

 📚 What’s Included in the Wiki